roblib/scripts/README.md

 drush --user=1 islandora-export-objects --pids-file-dir=/home/yourhome/export --pids-filename=pids.txt  --include-datastreams=TRUE
 ```

-include-datastreams will export the profile data and file objects of all of the exported objects' datastreams.
+"--include-datastreams" will export the profile data and file objects of all of the exported objects' datastreams.

 The output of exporting the datastreams will look like this: